M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 Either robo advisor will work if you don’t want to shell out hundreds of dollars a month in management fees and want well-constructed pre-made portfolios.
 Both SoFi Invest and M1 Finance are free robo-advisors!

-DIY investors will enjoy either M1 Finance or SoFi Active Investing, each with zero commissions and access to ETFs and stocks.
-Although only M1 will rebalance and manage the DIY stock and ETF portfolio.
+Self-directed DIY investors will enjoy either M1 Finance or SoFi Active Investing, each with zero commissions and access to ETFs and stocks.
+Although only M1 will rebalance and manage your self-directed stock and ETF portfolios, along with your custom robo-advisory pies/portfolios.

 Quick Overview: Who Benefits from SoFi Invest vs. M1 Finance